mora-lab/TC-DATABASE_shiny/Docker-and-VirtualBox.md

     moralab/copd-shiny
 ```

-> 3. After running it, you can check:
+> 3. After running it, open `Firefox` and you can check:
 - The **neo4j time-course database**:  [http://localhost:7474](http://localhost:7474) using the account `neo4j` and password `neo4j`.
 - The **COPD shiny app**: [http://localhost:3838](http://localhost:3838).
 - The **RStudio-server**: [http://localhost:8787](http://localhost:8787) using the account `rstudio` and password `rstudio`.